 1. Let us first clarify what kāyānupassanā means.
 There are two interchangeably used meanings for “kāya”: one is the body, the other is whatever is involved in “kriya” or “actions”.
 In kāyānupassanā the latter is more general.
 This section on postures is based on body postures, but is still concerned with all “actions” done via all six senses.
 This will become clear as we proceed below.

-- It is normally written as “kāyānupassanā”, but is ALWAYS pronounced as “kāyānupassanā”.
+- It is normally written as “kāyānupassanā”, and is ALWAYS pronounced as “kāyānupassanā”.

 - In interacting with the world, we see visuals (rupa) with eyes, hear sounds with ears, smell odors with nose, taste with the tongue, touch (pottabba) with body, and think about concepts (dhamma) with the mind.